 - Junior litigation associates attend an intensive series of training programs on the basics of the Firm's litigation practice.
 These courses are organized around stages of a case, including pleadings, discovery, motions, trials and appeals as well as fundamental aspects of investigations and antitrust work.
 By focusing on the practical aspects of being a new litigator these programs teach new litigators how to be advocates for their clients and add value to their cases.

 The Firm holds more than 300 live classes a year, on topics ranging from overviews

 of practice areas to detailed discussion of recent developments

 Associates at all levels are encouraged to participate in the many courses and workshops we offer.
-Our litigation, corporate and specialty groups each regularly hold lunches where attorneys present courses to their colleagues on interesting cases and transactions, as well as relevant developments in the law.
-We also offer firm wide training programs throughout the year to help associates improve their communication, negotiation and management skills.
+Our litigation, corporate and specialty groups each regularly hold lunches where attorneys present to their colleagues on interesting cases and transactions, as well as relevant developments in the law.
+We also offer firm-wide training programs throughout the year to help associates improve their communication, negotiation and management skills.
 Some of our most popular classes include:

-Newly-expanded finance trainings emphasizing how attorneys use financial concepts in practice
+Cross-practice finance trainings emphasizing how attorneys use financial concepts in practice

 “The [trainings are]

 tailored to your level, so you don’t get information too early and forget it

 Of course, formal “classroom-style” training is just one component of associate development.
 Partners at the Firm maintain an open-door policy to discuss work as well as work-life issues, at any time.
 This policy contributes greatly to our collegial atmosphere and encourages new associates to ask questions of more-experienced lawyers.
 In addition, our Training Managers are available to provide individualized training and development assistance.